Luke 6

 7AITEO "ay-TEH-oh" (αιτεω) "request", "demand", "beg" something for oneself.
 Far from humbly requesting—it's more like 'demanding'.
 Jesus uses AITEO only of the prayer of others, not of His own (cf. John.16:26)—and not requesting things for Himself, only for others.
 AITEO seems to suppose a lesser degree of intimacy than EROTAO (ερωταω), hence AITEO is used of the requests of the disciples to God, but EROTAO of the requests of the disciples to Jesus, and of those of Jesus to the Father ( John.14:16).
 AITEO is demanding/begging/pleading, EROTAO is polite and friendlier.
 Both AITEO and EROTAO occur in John.16:26.

-13GE "GAY" (γη) "earth", "land" (remember that they didn't understand about the Earth being a planet floating in space yet), sometimes "ground" or "dirt". version 3.85.
+17GE "GAY" (γη) "earth", "land" (remember that they didn't understand about the Earth being a planet floating in space yet), sometimes "ground" or "dirt".